 Chemotherapy affects some healthy cells as well as cancerous cells, resulting in side effects that may include nausea, hair loss, anemia, infections, appetite changes, bleeding problems, constipation, diarrhea, fatigue, mouth and throat problems, blood clotting problems, pain, or fluid retention.

-Our doctors and staff will let you know what possible side effects to expect from your particular treatment and may prescribe medications to counteract them or recommend relaxation techniques to help you through your treatment process.
+Dr. Atiq and his staff will let you know what possible side effects to expect from your particular treatment and may prescribe medications to counteract them or recommend relaxation techniques to help you through your treatment process.
 If your side effects are bothering you, or you are experiencing problems you did not expect, please tell any member of your chemotherapy team.

-For more information about chemotherapy in Pine Bluff, Arkansas, or to request an appointment with our medical oncologists, call Arkansas Cancer Institute at (870) 535-2800.
+For more information about chemotherapy in Pine Bluff, Arkansas, or to request an appointment with our medical oncologists, Dr. Omar Atiq or Dr. Ahmad Ali Fora, call Arkansas Cancer Institute at (870) 535-2800.

 © 2018 Arkansas Cancer Institute